PART-TIME MS IN FINANCE

 ONLINE • ON-SITE • BOTH

-ACCELERATE YOUR CAREER WITH OUR PART-TIME PROGRAM
+ACCELERATE YOUR CAREER WITH OUR PART-TIME, ONLINE PROGRAM

-Propel yourself into a leadership position with a Master of Science in Finance degree from Johns Hopkins Carey Business School.
+Propel yourself into a leadership position with a Master of Science in Finance degree from the Johns Hopkins Carey Business School.
 Graduate prepared with the quantitative and leadership skills to analyze data, implement change, and impact the long-term sustainability of businesses around the world.

-- Available on-site, online or both — learn on-site in Baltimore and Washington, D.C.
+- Available on-site, online, or both — learn on-site in Baltimore and Washington, D.C.